Where to donate and where to find resources.

 - Senior citizens services;

 - Health care needs and medical supplies;

 - Shelter for the homeless, the elderly and those with underlying conditions;

 - Assistance to vulnerable populations under stress from the outbreak.

 THE GRANT-MAKING PROCESS

 We at the Foundation are working with a range of nonprofits, government agencies, corporate foundations and businesses to prioritize emergency needs.
-Also, we are coordinating with our affiliate, The Community Foundation of Westmoreland County, and the United Way to ensure that Action Fund grants go to nonprofits providing essential human services in the three-county region.
+Also, we are coordinating with our affiliate, The Community Foundation of Westmoreland County, and the United Way, ensuring that Action Fund grants went to nonprofits providing essential human services in the three-county region.
 The United Way’s 2-1-1 hotline serves a 13-county area.

 The following is an update on the Foundation’s efforts in these areas: